christosdamianidis99/JaguarNotebook/README.md

 Follow these instructions to get a copy of your project up and running on your local machine for development and testing purposes.

-1. **Prerequisites:** Include any prerequisites or dependencies users need to install before using your app.
-2. **Installation:** Step-by-step guide on how to install your app.
+1. **Installation:** Step-by-step guide on how to install your app.
-3. **Usage:** How to use your app, including examples and code snippets.
+2. **Usage:** How to use your app, including examples and code snippets.

 ## Contributing